dvtranmit/Game_of_Life/README.txt

         >$ python gol.py -s "--sleep time--"

         Where the user should replace "--sleep time--" with the disired sleep time for the simulation.

         Acceptable Input: Entering anything other than a positive integer may break the program.

 Storing and Naming HDF5 File Name------------------------------------------

-        To create a new file or overwrite an old file with data from the simulation:
+        To create a new file or overwrite an old file with simulation data:

         >$ python gol.py -f "--filename--"

         Where the user should replace "--filename--" with the desired file name for the hdf5 (binary) file.

 Running the Simulation From an Existing File-------------------------------